 We drive home in the twilight, with only a few purple clouds above us.
 June, nearly asleep in the passenger seat, offers more burps than conversation.
-I tune the radio through several different station, hoping for Taylor Swift or Brad Paisley but find Keith Urban.
+I tune the radio through several different station, hoping for Taylor Swift or Brad Paisley but only finding Keith Urban.

 “No, not that crap.”
 June says, rubbing her eyes.
-She leans forward and turns the receiver herself, settling on something depressing as hell.
+She leans forward and turns the receiver herself, settling on something a depressing as autism.
 Hello?
 Hello?
 Hello?
 Is there anybody in there?…

 “It’s been a good day.”
 She says, leaning her seat back further than I ever thought possible.
 “Are your parent going to give you the van?”